 One of the surprise hits of 2015, FJM's I Love You Honeybear is a self-described "concept album about himself," both deeply personal and highly relatable.
 As reveiwer Aaron Mook says, "It's easy to see a part of ourselves in Tillman's flawed character, and it's as if we keep listening for some kind of an answer."
-You owe it to yourself to pick this one up, and it's available in our record store.
+You owe it to yourself to pick this one up.

 In Return combines Odesza's varied influences into a whole that is far greater than the sum of its parts.
 Odesza's vision rings clear throughout the album, combining the efforts of numerous collaborators without ever distracting from the group's goal.
-With over 14 million plays on Spotify, In Return is shaping up to be one of the defining records of the last few years, and you can pick up your copy right here.
+With over 14 million plays on Spotify, In Return is shaping up to be one of the defining records of the last few years.

 Some records were just meant to be pressed to vinyl, and this is one of them.
 Music Has The Right To Children is filled with rich, textured layers that continues to influence electronic music today.
 The album uses several field recordings and intensive audio editing to achieve the unique sounds heard on songs like “Wildlife Analysis” and “Sixtyten”.

 Sometimes you just want a record to take you to another time and place, and Lana Del Rey's Ultraviolence is the perfect record for when that place is old-school Hollywood (the cool one, with drinking and the mafia).
 With a title taken from A Clockwork Orange and songs like "Cruel World" and "Pretty When you Cry," Lana covers a lot of ground on this record.
 Full of blues, soul and strings, after one spin you'll hear why this was one of last year's top-five best selling albums.
-If you're after money, power and glory, this is the record for you, and you can pick it up here.
+If you're after money, power and glory, this is the record for you.